bolcom/unFTP/docs/server/anti-brute.md

 title: Anti password guessing
 ---

+This page explains how to protect your unFTP server against brute-force password guessing attacks by configuring failed login policies that temporarily block suspicious login attempts.

 To protect your FTP server against [password guessing attacks](https://en.wikipedia.org/wiki/Brute-force_attack), you can enable a "Failed logins policy".
 This temporarily blocks the account if too many failed logins occur.